DevOps-MBSE/AaC/docs/source/project_documentation/dev_guide/validation_plugins.md

 ## Meanings of Validation Messages

+After validation occurs, a `ValidatorResult` object will return the results of the validation and compile the results into single message.
+A `ValidatorResult` will contain a list of definitions that were validated, and a `ValidatorFindings` object which contains all `ValidatorFinding` objects returned by the validation.

 A `ValidatorFinding` is returned when the validator wants to provide feedback of some kind.
 A failed validation or error message is one type of feedback that can be provided, but it does not have to be limited to that.
 As such, a `FindingSeverity` object is included to inform how severe the finding is.

 The messages that are returned by the `ValidatorResult` object are formatted according to the severity of the validation issues.